COVID-19 Guidance for the Research Community

 Researchers seeking to return to on-site work must take the following steps:

-- Consult the University’s Sunrise Plan to understand eligibility, permission needed, and safety measures required to work on-site.
-(University employees who have previously received permission to work on-site do not need to reapply.)
+- Consult the University’s Sunrise Plan to understand eligibility, permission needed, and general safety measures required to work on-site.

-- Review all the information in this section and these sections below: Safe Conduct On-Site, and Research in Shared Spaces.
+- Review all the research-specific information below: Ensuring Safe Conduct On-Site, and Resuming Research in Shared Spaces.

-- If all the requirements can be met, you may contact your unit and college leadership to access their specific sunrise plan for research.
+- Contact your unit and college leadership to access their specific sunrise plan information.

-- Finally, you must submit a Request for Return to On-Site Work (instructions below) and be approved by your unit and college authorizers before resuming research activities.
+- You must submit a Request Research Resumption and be approved by your unit and college authorizers before resuming research activities.

 Regardless of the type of research/scholarship performed, the following guidelines must be followed at all times.